 Well, things have changed!

 Google has gotten a lot smarter about how people attribute authority to web pages, and about how black hat SEO’s try to game the algorithms.

-So Google has turned to favoring sites that feed a continual flow of freshly udpated content – something that is impossible to achieve with a static html website (non-blog site).
+So Google has turned to favor sites that feed a continual flow of freshly updated content – something that is impossible to achieve with a static HTML website (non-blog site).

 To satisfy Google’s insatiable hunger for fresh content, you have to feed Google with freshly updated blog posts.
 In return for your giving, Google will give back with PageRank and authority.
 It’s actually a great relationship!